richinfante/webpack-bug-repro/README.md

 empty_component = __webpack_exports__.default;
 ```

-If you load / serve this to a browser (run `python -m http.server 8888` and open `http://localhost:8888/index.html`), this throws the following error:
+If you load / serve this to a browser (run `python -m http.server 8888` and open `http://localhost:8888/index.html`), this throws the following error in the console:
 ```
 Uncaught TypeError: invalid assignment to const 'empty_component'
 ```